gitter-badger/awsscala/README.md

 ## Instructions for Development

-The easiest way to publish your library to a public repository is with [BinTray](https://bintray.com/).
+We recommend you to publish your library to a [BinTray](https://bintray.com/) public repository .
 To publish your library to BinTray follow these steps:

 * [Create a BinTray account](https://bintray.com/)